 Having organic content

 Use the free resources and tools available on the platforms you choose to create your brand’s profile page, complete with a profile picture, cover image, description, business hours, and website links.
 In social media, organic content gets distributed based on algorithms that sort posts based on relevancy and time of publication.
-It is determined by algorithms how likely a user is to see your content; categories, prior interactions with your brand, and the number of tags used all influence what organic content is shown to a user.
+It is determined by algorithms how likely a user is to see your content; categories, prior interactions with your brand, and number of tags used all influence what organic content is shown to a user.

 Content that is paid for